ad-si/brickify/README.md

 ## Package management

 We use [npm](https://npmjs.org) for package management.
-In order to bundle the modules for the browser we use [browserify](http://browserify.org) The usage of bower is deprecated and we will remove the remaining libraries in the future.
+In order to bundle the modules for the browser we use [browserify](http://browserify.org).

 ## Documentation